synapticloop/panl/README.md

      (think `facet_counts`) which are duplicated in the values array for Panl.
    - Provide a property which removes the unneeded/duplicate keys - need to decide whether this is server level, or CaFUP level.
+1. Add in separate ordering of facets (Low Priority)
+   - Panl splits the available facets into facets, range_facets, and date_facets, which is fine for the Panl Web App Results Viewer, users may want to display the facets in the order in which they are defined
+   - Add a new key with the LPSE order and properties (which may be different from the LPSE order which controls the URL placement - which is almost the same as Single Page Search Implementation)
+1. ~~Add in multi-valued JSON Key for Active facets (Medium Priority)~~
+   - **[Released in version 9-2.1.0]**
+   - ~~For active facets, there is no designator for whether this is a multi-valued facet, which could then be used.~~
+   - ~~Add in a key for multi-valued facets to indicate whether this facet is multi-faceted.~~
+1. Add in configurable JSON objects to the facet (Medium Priority)
+   - For any facet, it would be good to be able to add an arbitrary JSON object to a facet so that it could be queried during rendering.
+   - Add in a property key for any specific facet so that a json object can be returned with the facet (both available and active facets).